-The following seven incumbent directors are being nominated by the board of directors for re-election to the board of directors: Michael K. Kaplan, Allen S. Moseley, Jonathan R. Phillips, Andrew L. Turner, Michael G. Valentine, Edward J. VonderBrink, and Robert E. Watson.
+The following six incumbent directors are being nominated by the board of directors for re-election to the board of directors: Michael K. Kaplan, Allen S. Moseley, Jonathan R. Phillips, David W. Sides, Judith E. Starkey and Michael G. Valentine.
+The name, age, principal occupation for the last five years, selected biographical information and period of service as a director of Streamline for each director nominee are set forth below.

-Michael K. Kaplan, age 48, has served on our board of directors since January 2012.
+Michael K. Kaplan, age 51, has served on our board of directors since January 2012.
 Mr. Kaplan brings more than 20 years of experience in various roles in the healthcare industry.
 He is currently Founder and Managing Director of Altos Health Management, a venture capital firm focused on the healthcare industry.
-He also serves as a co-founder and Managing Director of MMC Health Services, a private equity firm.
 Prior to founding Altos Health Management in 2009, Mr. Kaplan was a partner at Three Arch Partners, a venture capital firm focused on healthcare.
 He was involved with 19 portfolio companies during nearly a decade at Three Arch Partners.
 Before joining Three Arch Partners, Mr. Kaplan was an operating executive at Blue Shield of California where he had a variety of roles, including Vice President of Corporate Development and Strategic Planning, Regional Chief Executive for Northern California, and Vice President of Business Transformation.
 Earlier in his career, Mr. Kaplan was a Senior Manager in consulting for APM Incorporated/CSC Healthcare and a Financial Analyst at Kidder, Peabody & Co.
-Incorporated.
-Mr. Kaplan received his BS in Business Administration from Washington University in St. Louis and an MBA from the Stanford Graduate School of Business.
+Incorporated Mr. Kaplan received his BS in Business Administration from Washington University in St. Louis and an MBA from the Stanford Graduate School of Business.
 Mr. Kaplan is well-qualified to serve on our board of directors.
-He brings a wealth of industry knowledge and experience to the board of directors from his experience in the healthcare industry.
+He brings a wealth of industry knowledge and experience to the board of directors from his experience industry.
 Mr. Kaplan's venture capital experience also allows him to provide our board of directors with valuable insights and analysis as to strategic and financial developments within the industry and potential opportunities and consequences such developments create for us.